-How the Human Rights Campaign and Gay Lobby Have Been Empowered
+How the Human Rights Campaign and Gay Lobby

-by White House Faith-Based Partnerships
+White House Faith-Based Partnerships

 “I know thy works, and where thou dwellest, even where Satan’s seat is: and thou holdest fast my name, and hast not denied my faith, even in those days wherein Antipas was my faithful martyr, who was slain among you, where Satan dwelleth.
 But I have a few things against thee, because thou hast there them that hold the doctrine of Balaam, who taught Balac to cast a stumblingblock before the children of Israel, to eat things sacrificed unto idols, and to commit fornication.”
 Rev. 2:13-14